DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-editing-basics/change-or-apply-data-filtering-to-a-report.md

 ---
 title: Change or Apply Data Filtering to a Report
 ---
+# Change or Apply Data Filtering to a Report
 If a report is [bound to a data source](../../../../../interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/binding-a-report-to-data.md) that contains far more rows than are necessary for processing report creation, you can exclude excessive or undesired data.
 To accomplish this, construct a filtering expression using single or multiple data fields.

 This document describes two approaches to filtering data in the Report Designer.